janipalsamaki/developer-core-skills-blog/blog.md

 ## I'm specifically interested in learning automation.
 Where and how do I start?

-Invest time in learning to use [a developer-focused automation stack that builds on top of popular open-source technologies](https://robocorp.com/).
+Invest time in learning to use [**a developer-focused automation stack that builds on top of popular open-source technologies**](https://robocorp.com/).

 - You will learn generic software development skills.
 - You will learn popular and relevant technologies.
 - You will learn to communicate the intent of your code.
 - The skills you learn can be applied in all software development, not just automation!
 - Skilled automation professionals are in great demand.

-Whatever your profession, good luck on your journey! 🤖